 Verdict – Fiverr

-Fiverr vs Upwork – Ease of Use
+Fiverr vs Upwork – Ease Of Use

 It’s really easy for clients to find potential freelancers on Fiverr.
 You search by using specific keywords or by choosing one of the tabs corresponding to the category of work you’re looking for.
 Once you click on a category, a list of sub-categories appears for you to dig through, in case you need something more specific.

-Fiverr vs Upwork – Quality of Work
+Fiverr vs Upwork – Quality Of Work

 Aside from the Fiverr Pro members that Fiverr’s Pro team personally evaluates, all other freelancers are free to present themselves as they want, without any real vetting or assessing.
 So, you’re likely to find great workers along with some not-so-great ones.
 The challenge is effectively telling them apart before placing any orders!

-Upwork tends to have freelancers that are a bit more experienced because the platform verifies your skills when you’re creating a profile.
+Upwork tends to have freelancers that are a bit more experienced than those on Fiverr, because the platform verifies your skills when you’re creating a profile.
 Plus, every freelancer has a Job Success Score (JSS) that accounts for feedback, rehires, and cancelled projects.